 FDA Representatives: Trevor Gilbert, David Ingram, and Mary Tijerina

-developing your Farm Marketing Plan
+developing your Organic Marketing Plan

-Join Kevin Althearn, Regional Specialized Agent in Rural and Agribusiness Development with IFAS to learn about the nine steps involved with developing a marketing plan, as well as strategies and resources for small farm marketing.
+Join Kevin Athearn, Regional Specialized Agent in Rural and Agribusiness Development with IFAS to learn about the nine steps involved with developing a marketing plan, as well as strategies and resources for small farm marketing.
 Farmer Jenny Franklin of High Springs Orchard will share her experiences in creating a profitable, diversified farm.

 Entomology professor Dr. Oscar Liburd has over 20 years of experience carrying out organic agricultural research and integrated pest management at the University of Florida and will be carrying out this workshop on managing pests organically on your farm.
 Jordan Brown will be joining Dr. Liburd to share his experiences dealing hands-on with pests on his North Central Florida, 25-acre, certified organic farm.
 Bring all of your questions on organic pest management!